Mary Jemison: Biography

 As a widow, Mary and her child were taken in by Sheninjee's clan relatives; she made her home at Little Beard's Town (where present-day Cuylerville, New York later developed).
-She married again, to a Seneca named Hiakatoo, and together they had six children: Nancy, Polly, Betsey, Jane, John, and Jesse.
+She married again, to a Seneca named Hiokatoo, and together they had seven children: Nancy, Polly, Betsey, Jane, John, Thomas, and Jesse.
 John had a troubled life.
 He killed his brother Thomas in 1811, then killed his brother Jesse in 1812, and was later also killed.

 During the American Revolutionary War, the Seneca allied with the British, hoping that a British victory would enable them to expel the encroaching colonists.
 Jemison's account of her life includes observations of this time.
 She and others in the Seneca town helped supply Joseph Brant (Mohawk) and his Iroquois warriors from various nations, who fought the rebel colonists.

 After the war, the British ceded their holdings east of the Mississippi River to the United States, without consulting their Native American allies.
 The Seneca were forced to give up their lands to the United States.
-In 1797 the Seneca sold much of their land at Little Beard's Town to Americans.
+In 1797, the Seneca sold much of their land at Little Beard's Town to Americans.
 At that time, during negotiations with the Holland Land Company held at Geneseo, New York, Mary Jemison proved to be an able negotiator for the Seneca tribe.
 She helped win more favorable terms for surrendering their rights to the land at the Treaty of Big Tree (1797).

-Late in life, Jemison told her story to the minister James E. Seaver, who published it as Narrative of the Life of Mrs. Mary Jemison (1824; latest ed.
-1967).
+Late in life, Jemison told her story to the minister James E. Seaver, who published it as Narrative of the Life of Mrs. Mary Jemison (1824; latest edition published 1967).
 It is considered a classic captivity narrative.
 Although some early readers thought that Seaver must have imposed his own beliefs, since the late 20th century, many history scholars have thought the memoir is a reasonably accurate account of Jemison's life story and attitude.
-When she was given her liberty, she decided to stay with the Senecas, because her eldest, warrior son was not allowed to go with her and, mostly, she feared her relatives "... would despise [my Indian children] if not myself; and treat us as enemies; or, at least with a degree of cold indifference, which I though I could not endure."
+When she was given her liberty, she decided to stay with the Senecas, because her eldest warrior son was not allowed to go with her and, mostly, she feared her relatives "... would despise [my Indian children] if not myself; and treat us as enemies; or, at least with a degree of cold indifference, which I thought I could not endure."

 In 1823, the Seneca sold most of their remaining land in that area, except for a 2 acre tract of land reserved for Jemison's use.
 Known by local European-American residents as the "White Woman of the Genesee", Jemison lived on the tract for several years.
 In 1831 she sold it and moved to the Buffalo Creek Reservation, where some Seneca lived (others had gone to Ontario, Canada).
 Jemison died on September 19, 1833, aged 90.
 She was initially buried on the Buffalo Creek Reservation.
 Jemison's heirs later changed their surname to "Jimerson" and established the community of Jimersontown on the Allegany Indian Reservation.